melatech/DirectoryApp/README.md

 </br>
 <img src="https://user-images.githubusercontent.com/13630124/222964713-a536a9ed-f8a0-43b8-83dd-61148f6c19ed.jpg" alt="virgin money image" width="270" height="585">

-This feature displays a list of employees in a recyclerview which makes it easy to display large sets of data.
+This feature displays a list of employees in a recyclerview which makes it easy </br>to display large sets of data.
+The recyclerview does what it says on the tin, it recycles the views as they scroll onto the screen.
 </br>
 </br>
 **Details Screen**